shimaore/black-metal/test/agent.coffee.md

         ok = await agent2.transition 'login'
         ok.should.be.true
         await sleep 700
-        debug 'One of the agents should be receiving the call' (await redis.get 'agent-lululu@test-s').should.equal 'presenting'
+        debug 'Agent2 (lululu) should be receiving a call' (await redis.get 'agent-lululu@test-s').should.equal 'presenting'
         (await agent2.state()).should.equal 'presenting'
         (await redis.get 'agent-lalala@test-s').should.equal 'waiting'
         (await agent1.state()).should.equal 'waiting'
-        await sleep 1800
+        await sleep 2000
-        debug 'One of the agents should be in-call' (await redis.get 'agent-lululu@test-s').should.equal 'in_call'
+        debug 'Agent2 (lululu) should be in-call'
+        (await redis.get 'agent-lululu@test-s').should.equal 'in_call'
         (await agent2.state()).should.equal 'in_call'
         (await redis.get 'agent-lalala@test-s').should.equal 'waiting'